richardfarnhill/intestacy_calc/README.md

 npm install intestacy-calculator
 ```

-### Direct Download
+### Direct Integration

-Download the latest release from the [releases page](https://github.com/yourusername/intestacy-calculator/releases) and include it in your project.
+Simply reference the source files directly in your project.

 ## Usage